AnnuJoshi/data-interview-prep/prep/analytical patterns/theory_notes.md

         - Resurrected (active today, inactive yest)
         - Stale (inactive yes, inactive today)
         - deleted (don't exist today but were active/inactive yest)

+    - Growth rate = (new +resurr) - churned
+    - used for how users are interacting with notifications.
+Also used for tracking fake accounts, new fake account, reclassified as fake account, declassified
+    - ML model at Netflix was labelling applications as risky and not risky, then monitored the flow
+    - At Airbnb, model for hosts classification - host cancels on you. labelling hosts as risky not risky, track the effectiveness of training hosts.
+    - So, this pattern is not limited to growth

 2. Retention(J curves)